cengage/react-magma/.changeset/a11y-dropdown-active-item.md

 'react-magma-dom': patch
 ---

-fix(dropdown): Fix active index communication handled programmatically
+fix(Dropdown): Fix a11y for active index